Posted on Friday 02 July 2021

 Because inflation is connected to overall prices, that means that inflation is also what determines the purchasing power of your money.
 In other words, a good or service that cost you $10 last year may now cost you $13 today.

 Let’s use groceries as an example.
 Say you purchase the same list of items every week – you buy the same brand and size of milk, eggs, bread, and butter.
 Over time, you may start to notice that you’re spending more and more each trip, despite using the same list each week.
 Inflation may be to blame!
 In this case, take it easy and don't go for way too many bad credit payday loans, or it may backfire.

 Keep in mind that inflation doesn’t apply when an individual business raises costs on their own – it’s about the economy as a whole and determining prices are on an upward trend.
 When average prices for goods and services across the board are rising, that’s a sign of inflation.

 While the end result may be the same (prices are higher, so your cost of living is higher), there isn’t just one cause of inflation.
 There are actually three different types of inflation:

 Inflation often sounds scary, but it isn’t all bad.
 As long as rates change slowly, inflation can be good for the economy.
-Depending on your personal finances (Always try to have good savings), a little bit of inflation may even be good for your wallet, too!
+Depending on your personal finances (Always try to have good savings and don't feel ), a little bit of inflation may even be good for your wallet, too!
 Here are some reasons why inflation can actually help you make money: